 I will never forget it.
 It was the first bid I had to do that required 5 nights of cleaning.
 (Long before I even met my husband).

 I was used to cleaning small offices once or twice a week.
-So, when I got an opportunity to give a proposal for nightly cleaning, I didn’t know what I was in for.
+So, when I got an opportunity to give an office cleaning proposal for nightly cleaning, I didn’t know what I was in for.

 I priced the office cleaning wrong.
 All wrong.
-Yeah waaaay too high.
 I charged them full price as if I was going to perform all tasks every night.
 That is not how it works.
 That is not how it should work.